 Yes.
 Regardless of her length of service with you she is entitled to 52 weeks' maternity leave.
 Whether she gets statutory maternity pay during her maternity leave is another question (see below).

-She is also entitled to paid time off for midwife appointments and for any appointments made on the advice of her midwife, GP or health visitor.
+She is also entitled to be paid time off for midwife appointments and for any appointments made on the advice of her midwife, GP or health visitor.
 For example, this will include scans and may include ante natal classes.

 Your employee will accrue holiday while on maternity leave.